 Piers graduated from Bangor University in 2018 with an MChem in Chemistry.
 During his degree, Piers undertook a summer internship at Liquids Research Ltd where he was involved in the synthesis and characterisation of ferromagnetic fluids.
 In his third year, he did a computational project under the supervision of Dr Keith Hughes, where he studied the quantum dynamics of charge-transfer in bulk architecture heterojunction photovoltaic devices.
 For his Master’s project, Piers explored his interest in sustainability and investigated whether plastic mixtures can be characterised using 1H NMR spectroscopy.
 In his spare time, Piers likes playing video games, playing table tennis and exploring the philosophy of our existence.

-- Combining experiment and theory to unravel the biogeochemical cycling of O2 in lacustrine and marine environments with Dr Lee Bryant, Dr Thomas Kjeldsen and Dr Matthew Grayson; Industrial Partner: Bristol Water; International Partner: Monash University – PhD Project
+- A Holistic Approach to Chemical Risk Assessment: Density Functional Theory Transition-State Modelling in Predictive Toxicology with Dr Matthew Grayson, Dr Lee Bryant, and Dr Thomas Kjeldsen; Industrial Partner: Bristol Water; International Partner: Monash University – PhD Project

 - An in silico toxicity prediction tool for pharmaceutical drug discovery with Dr Matthew Grayson and Dr Marianne Ellis – 1st MRes project